(Windhoek, Kalahari/Marientel, Fish River Canyon, Lüderitz, Namtib Biosphere Reserve, Sossusvlei, Swakopmund, Palmwag, Etosha, Otjiwarongo)

 To observe Namibia from the road is an awe-inspiring experience: there are some long drives but the vast expanses of moving, rippling sands, the great blue skies and grey of the ocean extending to the horizon are worth the time.
 You'll also have your own driver so you can still go a your own pace.
 This safari explores most of th distinct regions of the country: The Fish River Canyon, the sands and red dunes of Sossusvlei and the Kalhari; the icy, life-filled coasts at Swakopmund and Walvis Bay; the stark plains of Damaraland, with their desert-adapted elephants; and the amazing wildlife abundance on the savannah of Etosha.
 You'll also get to visit the world famous AfriCats foundation before heading back to Windhoek for your flight home.

 After breakfast departure from Windhoek and drive via Rehoboth, the centre of Namibia’s Baster community.
-From here we'll head into the red dunes of the Kalahari Desert.
+From here you will head into the red dunes of the Kalahari Desert.

 This morning you will depart the red sands of the Kalhari and head south to one of the largest canyons in the world, the Fish River Canyon.The Fish River is the longest interior river in Namibia.
 It cuts deep into the plateau which is today dry, stony and sparsely covered with hardy drought-resistant plants.
 The river flows intermittently, usually flooding in late summer; the rest of the year it becomes a chain of long narrow pools.
 At the lower end of the Fish River Canyon, the hot springs resort of Ai-Ais is situated.
 On your way to the canyon you'll stop to see the famous quiver trees along with Giant's Playground.